c4arl0s/7RewritingHistory/README.md

 Successfully rebased and updated refs/heads/new-pages.
 ```

-To summarize, we removed the "bad" commit from the current branch with git reset, keeping the contained HTML files intact with the --mixed flag.
+**To summarize, we removed the "bad" commit from the current branch with git reset, keeping the contained HTML files intact with the --mixed flag**.
 Then, we committed them in separate snapshots with the usual git add and git commit commands.
 The point to remember is that during a rebase you can add, delete, and edit commits to your heart's content, and the entire result will be moved to the new base.

 let's show